stevehemingway/newblog/content/2017/hyopa.md

 +++
 Description = "Year of Physical Activity"
 Title = "Herfordshire Year of Physical Activity" date = 2017-11-16T15:26:52Z
 Tags = ["Politics", "Knebworth", "social media"] Categories = ["Knebworth", "NHDC", "HCC"] menu = "main"
 +++

-**Hertfordshire Year of Physical Activity 2018**
+# Hertfordshire Year of Physical Activity 2018

-Funding Fact Sheet
+## Funding Fact Sheet

 **2018 will be the Year of Physical Activity in Hertfordshire -- an initiative being led by Hertfordshire's 10 District and Borough Councils, Public Health Hertfordshire and the Herts Sports and Physical Activity Partnership.
-The year will be kicking off on January 1^st^.**
+The year will be kicking off on January 1st.**

 The aim of the project is to make Hertfordshire, England's most active county and in doing so, help to shift some of the stubborn inactivity